 I started up Gray Suit, a boutique, Austin-based consulting group, in 1998 in a restored garage in the Venice area of Los Angeles—inspired by The Man in the Gray Flannel Suit, a novel about one man’s search for contentment and purpose.

 As principal, I connect the dots between business, communications, and actionable solutions—helping to build and grow brands.
 I have a strong, diverse background in business, entrepreneurship, and philanthropy.
 I also invest in business models with strong value propositions and points of differentiation.

 I offer a menu of strategies, tactics, and practices for a roster of for-profit, nonprofit, and philanthropic clients and ventures.
 I also incorporate communications and design in my work and how it defines and drives one's business.

-I think like a board member and shareholder.
+I do my best to think like a board member and shareholder.
 Artist and engineer.
 Entrepreneur and corporate executive.
 Brand strategist and consumer.
 Spokesman and journalist.
 A buyer and seller.
 Creative yet practical, outspoken yet discreet, collaborative yet direct—with left-brain, right-brain ability to engage and bridge disparate audiences, and inspire action focused on a specific end goal or objective.